Oakton High School: Standardized testing

 Oakton High School is a fully accredited high school based on Virginia's Standards of Learning tests.
 The average SAT score in 2006 for Oakton High School was 1,703 (568 in Critical Reading, 578 in Math, and 557 in Writing).

-In 2022, SAT Scores at Oakton High School were the fourth highest out of all Fairfax County High Schools.
-SAT Scores at Oakton High School were higher than both national and state averages.
+In 2022, SAT scores at Oakton High School were the fourth-highest out of all Fairfax County high schools, and SAT scores at Oakton High School exceeded both national and state averages.